Believing Their Own Lies: He swiftly abandons their actual reasons for being in Dubai in favor of stopping Konrad, so he can be a hero.

 Sanity Slippage: Some intel items reveal that he had a noble goal in his broadcasts, once — to keep hope alive in Dubai.
 That obviously got lost somewhere.

 Surprisingly Sudden Death: Especially jarring because the tone of the scene and the surroundings is light, almost friendly - he could be any quirky disk-jockey giving technical advice.
 Until Lugo shoots him in the head three times at point-blank range, spattering the camera with blood.
-Even Adams and Walker are obviously shocked, forcing Lugo to start yelling in his own defense.
+Even Adams and Walker are obviously shocked, forcing Lugo to start yelling in his own defence.

 I Regret Nothing: He's completely unrepentant about the now-inevitable deaths of the civilians in Dubai, even as he's dying himself.